MaisaMilena/MyAnimeList/README.md

 ## Hacktoberfest
 For beginners:
-- You can add an Anime that you like on the database file (AnimeDatabase.swift)
+- You can add an Anime that you like on the Realm Database file (RealmDatabase.swift)

 ## Contribution
 - If you have a feature request, open an issue